 The setting is perfect for letting kids burn their energy while you wait for your food and a great place to hang out once dinner is done.
 Mom and Dad can hang out and get a drink while the kids play in the sand, do hula hoops, and just have fun running around.

-The food is also yummy with a wide variety of appetizers, dinner choices, kids menu, handmade popsicles and drink menu, including some of their very own beers.
+The food is also yummy with a wide variety of appetizers, dinner choices, a kids’ menu, handmade popsicles, and a drink menu, including some of their very own beers.
 Our server was amazing, the food was delicious, and we felt so comfortable being there with our kids.

 We recommend getting one of their specialty drinks or the local beer along with a recommended appetizer.
 And if you are vegetarian or gluten-free be sure to ask about those options.

 The Village Hideaway